-Option 1: That the gift of the Holy Spirit at Pentecost might inspire all of us to share our talents in promoting the good of all living creatures, let us pray to the Lord....
+Option 1: That the gift of the Holy Spirit at Pentecost will inspire all of us to share our talents in promoting the good of all living creatures, let us pray to the Lord....

-Option 2: That we might change our habits and lifestyles to truly protect God's magnificent earth, our common home, let us pray to the Lord....
+Option 2: That we might encourage one another to find ways, large and small, to change our habits and create a new lifestyle that will truly protect God's magnificent Earth, our common home, let us pray to the Lord....